rkaev/mission-impossible/README.md

 ## Quest 4

 After finding the 4th digit in the position.
-The crew has bec
+It has came out that crew got no anymore clues to find the 2nd digit.
+One member of the crew has told that there is an option, but requested you to guess what option it is.

+The doorlock url api/v1/doorlock?code= Enter password